emmajanedrews/base-template/_posts/2018-03-26-how-did-the-dallas-real-estate-market-do-in-the-first-quarter.md

 So, is it a buyer’s market or a seller’s market?
 Actually, it’s both, and that is great.

-**Our market has started ramping up a bit as the spring selling season approaches.**As a seller, this is a great time to put your property on the market because we have that two-month supply of inventory, which means you will be able to sell quickly and for the highest value in history in the Dallas area.
+**Our market has started ramping up a bit as the spring selling season approaches.&nbsp;**As a seller, this is a great time to put your property on the market because we have that two-month supply of inventory, which means you will be able to sell quickly and for the highest value in history in the Dallas area.

 {% include pullquote.html %}